Parth-samal/Assignment-Python-1-5/README.md

-# Python-Assignments- Part Of Data Science Assignments(1-5)
+# Python-Assignments- Part Of Data Science Assignments of Python(1-5)